Azure/ADX-in-a-Day-Lab1/README.md

   ADX supports several ingestion methods.
 [These methods include ingestion tools, connectors and plugins, managed pipelines, programmatic ingestion using SDKs, and direct access to ingestion.]

   **Expected Learning Outcomes:**
-  - Ingest data using one-click ingestion from Azure Blob Storage to your ADX cluster.
+  - Ingest data using one-click ingestion from Azure Blob Storage(or local files) to your ADX cluster.

 ---
 #### Task 1: Use the “One-click” UI (User Interfaces) to create a data connection to Azure blob storage